Skip to content

 }

-The plan property uses a Java enum, for which we use the Kaumei JDBC default mapping, which is the name of the enum as string.
+The plan property uses a Java enum.
+Kaumei JDBC maps enums out of the box by using the enum name as a string.

 The created property uses LocalDateTime, which JDBC does not handle natively.
 Add a converter to translate between java.sql.Timestamp and java.time.LocalDateTime.
 You can use any name as converter method.